-FCC regulations prohibit the broadcast of obscene material on television stations at any time and indecent or profane material between the hours of 6 a.m. and 10 p.m.
+A federal statute and FCC regulations prohibit the broadcast of obscene material on television stations at any time and indecent or profane material between the hours of 6 a.m. and 10 p.m.
 Broadcasters risk violating this prohibition because the vagueness of the relevant FCC definitions makes it difficult to apply.
 Moreover, the FCC has in some instances imposed separate fines for each allegedly indecent "utterance," in contrast with its previous policy that had generally considered all indecent words or phrases within a given program as constituting a single violation.
-The maximum penalty for broadcasting indecent or profane programming is \$325,000 per indecent or profane utterance.
+The maximum penalty for broadcasting indecent or profane programming is \$350,000 per indecent or profane utterance.

-Indecency regulation has been the subject of ongoing court review, regarding both the FCC's "fleeting expletives" policy and the FCC's definition of what constitutes indecent material.
+Indecency regulation has been the subject of recent court review, regarding both the FCC's "fleeting expletives" policy and the FCC's definition of what constitutes indecent material.
 In June 2012, the U.S. Supreme Court struck down the FCC's assessment of indecency fines against ABC and FOX on the grounds that the agency failed to provide fair notice of its standards and enforcement policy.
-However, the Court declined to rule on the constitutionality of the FCC's indecency policy under the First Amendment.
-This ruling may result in the FCC's clarification of its policy and future indecency-related enforcement actions.
+However, the court declined to rule on the constitutionality of the FCC's indecency policy under the First Amendment.
+This ruling may result in the FCC's clarification of its policy and changes to how it approaches future indecency-related enforcement actions.
+In this regard, in April 2013, the FCC sought public comment regarding its indecency enforcement policies.
 From time to time, we have received and may receive in the future letters of inquiry from the FCC prompted by complaints alleging that certain programming on our owned local television stations included indecent or profane material.
 Increased content regulation, particularly if it is vague and difficult to apply, could have an adverse effect on our broadcast television business.